AkssharRamesh03/AML-images/README.md

 ## Overview

-Machine learning models—especially deep neural networks—are known to be vulnerable to small, intentional perturbations known as **adversarial attacks**.
+Machine learning models especially deep neural networks are known to be vulnerable to small, intentional perturbations known as **adversarial attacks**.
 These changes are often invisible to the human eye but can drastically alter the model's output.

 In this notebook:
 - A Faster R-CNN model is trained for object detection on a custom dataset.